Centres of Asia-Pacific Excellence

 In 2019, the CAPEs will work both independently and collectively to deliver a diverse suite of programmes designed to enhance outcomes for New Zealanders doing business with, learning the languages of, and deepening their cultural understandings about the key regions of the Asia-Pacific.

-Details of the Southeast Asia and Latin America CAPEs' 2019 programmes of work are forthcoming soon.
+Details of the Latin America CAPEs' 2019 programme of work are forthcoming soon.

 How do the CAPEs operate?

 The Southeast Asia and Latin America CAPEs are hosted by Victoria University of Wellington.
 The North Asia CAPE is hosted by the University of Auckland.
 Together with the Universities of Waikato and the University of Otago, they deliver the service offerings of the three CAPEs.